-Students keen to get into 4th Year, but whose marks are not high enough may repeat undergraduate subjects, or do subjects that they previously did not do, but should be aware that better performance the second time in one or two subjects may move their averages up only a small amount, and that there is no guarantee that the threshold mark for entry will not be even higher the following year.
-Consider applying to more than one university.
+Students keen to get into 4th Year, but whose marks are not high enough may repeat undergraduate subjects, or do subjects that they previously did not do.
+However, students should be aware that better performance the second time in one or two subjects may move their averages up only a small amount, and that there is no guarantee that the threshold mark for entry will not be even higher the following year.
+Consider the HECs and other financial implications of your subject enrolment.
+Consider applying to more than one university also.

 4.3.
-Applying
+APPLYING